-**This review/synopsis WILL contain spoilers for the first book, Even the Darkest Stars, please read at your own risk**
+**This review WILL contain spoilers for Kill the Queen (book 1), please proceed at your own risk!**

 Synopsis (from Goodreads):

 Everleigh Blair might be the new gladiator queen of Bellona, but her problems are far from over.